-- 1. From a window within the NEA that requires an e-signature, a screen appears that prompts the user to perform the BLE tap. - 2.
+- 1. User opens your application on an iOS device and performs an authentication operation. - 2.
+Your application sends a custom URL scheme, with a nonce to the operating system.
+The operating system starts the Nymi Application. - 3.
+The Nymi Application prompts the user to perform the BLE tap. - 4.
 User taps the Nymi Band on the iOS device near the Bluetooth antenna.
-The Nymi Application detects the tap and send the MAC address and advertising packet of the Nymi Band to the Nymi Agent. - 3.
-Nymi Agent submits a VerifyPAC API request to NES, to verify the authenticity of the Nymi Band tap. - 4.
-NES verifies the packet and contacts Active Directory to confirm the user credentials. - 5.
-NES returns a response to the Nymi Agent. - 6.
-Nymi Agent sends an assert_identity notification to the NEA.
-If the NES verification succeeded, the notification contains the domain, username, and AD status of the Nymi Band user, as well as the JWT. - 7.
-Nymi Application closes and returns control to the NEA.
-The iOS screen focus changes back to the NEA. - 8.
-NEA verifies contents of the payload in the assert_identity notification. - 9.
-Based on the information in the notification, the NEA completes the e-signature or does not complete the e-signature.
+The Nymi Application detects the tap and send the MAC address and advertising packet of the Nymi Band to the Nymi Agent. - 5.
+Nymi Agent submits a VerifyPAC API request to NES, to verify the authenticity of the Nymi Band tap. - 6.
+NES verifies the advertising packet and queries Active Directory to confirm the user credentials. - 7.
+NES returns a response to the Nymi Agent. - 8.
+Nymi Agent sends an assert\identity notification to the Nymi Application.
+If the NES verification succeeded, the assert\identity notification contains the domain, username, AD status of the Nymi Band user, and a JWT. - 9.
+Nymi Application appends the JWT to the return\url and invokes you application with the updated return\url. iOS changes the screen focus from the Nymi Application to your application.